Justus03/RSAbrk/README.md

 # RSAbrk
- I enjoyed playing with math to come up with this 😁
+ I enjoyed playing with math to come up with this 😁...
+This program is about factoring a PQ product where P and Q are both prime numbers